arindas/resume/arindas-resume.md

   Some projects that I taught to students can be found at https://github.com/arindas-campk12 -->

 ## Education
 - <h3>B.Tech in Computer Science and Engineering</h3>
   KIIT University, 06/2017 - 06/2021 • CGPA: 9.44 • SGPA 8th Semester: 9.69

 ## Side Projects
+- [laminarmq](https://github.com/arindas/laminarmq): A scalable, distributed message queue powered by a segmented, partitioned, replicated and immutable log.
+It is a resource efficient alternative to Apache Kafka.

 - [generational-lru](https://github.com/arindas/generational-lru): A generational arena based LRU Cache implementation in 100% safe rust.
 All allocations are based off a vector.